~a 1 (i·)a verb, intransitive

 adie tomoro wako afternoon

-B adverb
+B locative

 rare afterwards, then